 Uppsala, Gamla Uppsala and the region of Uppland deserve a book.
 Or couple.
 Many have been written already.
-Creating something of similar length might provide you with “all” the information, but my attempt on this website was always to write short (or relatively short), condensed texts.
-So even though this article definitely belongs to the longest ones, I know that it is not complete.
+Creating something of similar length might provide you “all” the information, but my attempt on this website was always to write short (or relatively short), condensed texts.
+So even though this article belongs to the longest ones, I know that it is not complete.
 Here I present a very general overview of the region in the Middle Ages.
 Stories about certain events will be tackled in the future.
 Let’s dig now into some sagas about Uppsala kings, pagan sacrifices and the arrival of Christianity.

 THE BEGINNINGS – THE YNGLINGA SAGA, MOUNDS, MORA STONE, ERIKSGATA

 According to Snorri, the founding father of Uppsala dynasty was the fertility god Yngve-Frej.
-There could be no other origin, as according to the medieval provincial codes of law, Uppsala have existed from time immemorial.
+There could be no other origin, as according to the medieval provincial codes of law, Uppsala have existed from time immemorial - as the gods.
 Yngve Frey “built in Uppsala a great temple and there established his principal seat.
 To it he donated all his revenues, lands and chattels.
 Such was the origin of Uppala Öd”.
 Uppsala Öd means king’s estates with royal manor of Uppsala as their centre.
 In the medieval times, these estates were the king’s main source of revenue and could not be sold or given away.

 Ynglingar were both political and religious leaders.
 Local chieftains elected a member of the royal dynasty as their king.
 According to the Uppland Code from 1296, the new king was chosen at Mora Meadow, about 15 kilometres from Uppsala.
 He was lifted up onto a boulder.
 Every new king’s name was inscribed on a stone.
 The election was followed by Eriksgata – a journey through provinces which elected the king.
 In the early medieval times Eriksgata began and ended in Uppsala.